-This spring, we’re looking forward to working once again with Brenda Williams to offer Contemporary Los Angeles Art.
+This winter we’re looking forward to working once again with Brenda Williams to offer Contemporary Los Angeles Art.
 Brenda is a local art adviser and independent curator specializing in emerging contemporary artists.
 Her class will meet over five Saturdays, and explore areas in the Los Angeles art world not usually accessible to the public.
-Visits will focus on private home collections, artists studios, and curator-led gallery tours.
+Visits will focus on private home collections, artists’ studios, and curator-led gallery tours.
 Each six-hour meeting will include multiple location visits.

 We spoke with Brenda about her background, and what artists she’s watching now.

 How did you get interested in art collecting, and what were your first experiences in the art world?

 My first collecting experiences were record albums by cutting edge artists like New Birth, Mandrill, Parliament Funkadelic and Betty Davis.

 After college I moved to Italy where I worked for Marilena Bonomo and honed my taste for contemporary art.
 I worked with many emerging artists (at the time) during my tenure at the gallery: Julio Paolini, Sol Lewitt, and David Tremlett to name a few.

 Upon my return to the states I became interested in and began collecting African Art and textiles.
 I fell in love with the masks of the various tribes of west Africa.
 The techniques of textile makers from around the world were so amazing like ikat and intricate embroidery, I couldn’t resist their beauty.
 I had to have as many textiles as my walls could hold.
 I’ve also collected complete tea services in porcelain, tin, and glass and paper: which are teapots, cups, sugar/cream receptacles and trays.

 What artists or galleries are you excited about right now?